Jane Winifred Steger

-Jane Winifred Steger (15 November 1882 - 16 March 1981), a.k.a.
-Bebe Zatoon was an Australian author and pioneer of South Australia who spent much of her life involved with the Afghan cameleers in Australia through her relationships with Ali Ackba Nuby and Karum Bux.
+Jane Winifred Steger (15 November 1882 – 16 March 1981), a.k.a.
+Winifred the Washerwoman, Bebe Zatoon was an Australian author and pioneer of South Australia who spent much of her life involved with the Afghan cameleers in Australia through her relationships with Ali Ackba Nuby and Karum Bux.

 Biography

-Stegar was born 15 November 1882 in Lambeth, London and she is the daughter of house-painter Wilfred Isaac Oaten and Lousia Dennis.
+Steger was born on 15 November 1882 in Lambeth, London, the daughter of house-painter Wilfred Isaac Oaten and Lousia Dennis.
 In 1891 father and daughter migrated to Australia and it is said that her mother, Louisa, walked off the ship before it sailed and never saw her daughter again.

 Father and daughter settled in the Darling Downs in Queensland where they took up unprofitable land, that was infested with Prickly pears, and they experienced severe hardship.
-Due to their poverty Stegar started working at a young age as a nursemaid and, later, as a 'skivvy' (maid).
+Due to their poverty Steger started working at a young age as a nursemaid and, later, as a 'skivvy' (maid).

-After falling pregnant to Charles Stegar, an itinerant shearer, at 16 the couple married on 7 December 1899 at the St John's Church of England in Dalby, Queensland.
-The couple had 4 children together before, after being threatened by her husband with a gun, she left him and their children and traveled to Western Queensland.
-Stegar worked as a barmaid for 7 years before meeting Ali Ackba Nuby when they were both working at Mungallala, Stegar at the hotel and Nuby running a general store in another, disused, hotel.
-Stegar called Nuby an 'Indian Hawker' and the two formed a romantic relationship and would go on to have 3 children together.
-During their relationship Stegar converted to Islam.
+After falling pregnant to Charles Steger, an itinerant shearer, at 16 the couple married on 7 December 1899 at the St John's Church of England in Dalby, Queensland.
+The couple had 4 children together before, after being threatened by her husband with a gun, she left him and travelled to Western Queensland.
+Steger was given no choice but to leave her children behind and interviews with Stegar and her children describe Charles Steger as "rough, rude, drunken and violent".

+Steger worked as a barmaid for 7 years before meeting Ali Ackba Nuby when they were both working at Mungallala, Steger at the hotel and Nuby running a general store in another, disused, hotel.
+Steger called Nuby an 'Indian Hawker' and the two formed a romantic relationship and would go on to have 3 children together.
+During their relationship Steger converted to Islam.

 Throughout their time together the family lived a nomadic life and worked as camel-drivers in Central Australia, initially based in the South Australian towns of Marree and Oodnadatta.
-In both towns Stegar and her family lived in the Ghan Towns, established outside of the main settlements for Afghan cameleers.
-Stegar had a special place in the communities there as, pressed into unwilling service by Nuby, she assisted with the translation of consignment notes and bills of landing as many of the cameleers could not read English.
+In both towns Steger and her family lived in the Ghan Towns, established outside of the main settlements for Afghan cameleers.
+Steger had a special place in the communities there as, pressed into unwilling service by Nuby, she assisted with the translation of consignment notes and bills of landing as many of the cameleers could not read English.

-Around 1923 - 1924 Nuby died in a cholera outbreak in his home village when visiting India to help his family and, upon hearing the news, months after events and already struggling from the financial aspects of her husband's loss, Stegar was shocked to learn she had no claim to his estate as the two were never formally married.
-Stegar tried to find full-time work, preferably live-in, but all that she could find was work as a washerwoman and, to reduce expenses, she moved into a hostel but with no form of pension or benefits available she struggled significantly.
+Around 1923–1924 Nuby died in a cholera outbreak in his home village when visiting India to help his family and, upon hearing the news, months after events and already struggling from the financial aspects of her husband's loss, Steger was shocked to learn she had no claim to his estate as the two were never formally married.
+Steger tried to find full-time work, preferably live-in, but all that she could find was work as a washerwoman and, to reduce expenses, she moved into a hostel but with no form of pension or benefits available she struggled significantly.